Troubleshoot Hybrid Runbook Workers

 Event 4502 in Operations Manager log

 Logs are stored locally on each hybrid worker at C:\ProgramData\Microsoft\System Center\Orchestrator\7.2\SMA\Sandboxes.
-You can check if there are any warning or error events written to the Application and Services Logs\Microsoft-SMA\Operations and Application and Services Logs\Operations Manager event log that would indicate a connectivity or other issue affecting onboarding of the role to Azure Automation or issue while performing normal operations.
+You can check if there are any warning or error events in the Application and Services Logs\Microsoft-SMA\Operations and Application and Services Logs\Operations Manager event log that would indicate a connectivity or other issue that affects onboarding of the role to Azure Automation or issue while under normal operations.

-If you did not see your problem or are unable to solve your issue, visit one of the following channels for more support:
+If you didn't see your problem or are unable to solve your issue, visit one of the following channels for more support:

 - Get answers from Azure experts through Azure Forums

 - Connect with @AzureSupport – the official Microsoft Azure account for improving customer experience by connecting the Azure community to the right resources: answers, support, and experts.